containerd/stargz-snapshotter/README.md

 ## Demo

 You can test this snapshotter with the latest containerd.
 Though we still need patches on clients and we are working on, you can use [a customized version of ctr command](cmd/ctr-remote) for a quick tasting.
+For an overview of remote-snapshotter, please check [this doc](./overview.md).

 __NOTICE:__